ganelson/inform-evolution/proposals/0007-double-precision-reals.md

 ## Options considered

-1. Make the existing "real number" kind double-precision instead of single.
+1. Make the existing `real number` kind double-precision instead of single.

-2. Add a new "double real number" kind, leaving the current "real number" as single-precision.
+2. Add a new `double real number` kind, leaving the current `real number` as single-precision.

-3. Make the existing "real number" kind double-precision, but add a new "single real number" kind for single-precision too.
+3. Make the existing `real number` kind double-precision, but add a new `single real number` kind for single-precision too.

 Option 3 has no real advantage over the others.
 Option 1 is simpler for users and much easier to understand, but just might skew the behaviour of existing projects using real numbers.
-Option 2 preserves existing behaviour for all projects, but at the cost of confusion for users (why are there two kinds for the same thing?) and extra compiler complexity (for promotions between the two real kinds, not to mention the ambiguous kind of a constant like "3.1415").
+Option 2 preserves existing behaviour for all projects, but at the cost of confusion for users (why are there two kinds for the same thing?) and extra compiler complexity (for promotions between the two real kinds, not to mention the ambiguous kind of a constant like `3.1415`).

 The proposal is therefore for Option 1.

 ## Proposal

-"real number" will become a block value.
+`real number` will become a block value.
 The short block will always have extent 2, providing 64 bits of data.
 This will be exactly the Glulx VM 3.1.3 format of two-word array.
 In particular, there will be no long block, and so real number calculations will never use or need the heap.

-The Mathematics.i6t section of BasicInformKit will be rewritten to use the new double opcodes.
+The `Mathematics.i6t` section of `BasicInformKit` will be rewritten to use the new double opcodes.
 For example,

 	[ REAL_NUMBER_TY_Sin in out; @sin in out; return out; ];